US airlines say COVID-19 variants aren't hurting bookings

 “We give American citizens guidelines.
 They make their own decisions about whether they travel to certain countries around the world," she said.
 “Any decisions about reopening international travel (to the U.S.) will be guided by our own public health and medical experts."

+After they persuaded thousands of employees to quit last year, some airlines have been caught short-staffed by the pace of the travel recovery, leading to a surge in delayed or canceled flights.
+Now the hiring signs are out.

+American told employees Wednesday that it expects to hire 350 pilots this year and more than 1,000 next year — more than previously planned.
+Just last week, American said it will recall 3,300 flight attendants from voluntary leave this year to help handle holiday traffic and hire about 800 more by next spring.
+Other airlines have also announced hiring goals.

-In afternoon trading Wednesday, shares of American Airlines rose 4%, United and Southwest climbed about 3%, and Delta gained 2%.
-Cruise line and hotel stocks were also up.
+In trading Wednesday, shares of American and United closed up 4%, Southwest climbed 3% and Delta rose 2%.
+Cruise line and hotel stocks also gained.

 David Koenig can be reached at www.twitter.com/airlinewriter